rikosintie/ARP-Sort/README.md

 10.53.250.15 d8d4.3c2e.4b31
 ```
 **UPDATE January 11, 2017**
 I found a Python tool on github that queries the Wireshark OUI database and returns the manufacture.
 It can run stand alone at the command line or as a library.
-I added the library to the code and named it arp2.py.
-If you don't want to download manuf just run arp.py as ususal.
+I added the library to the script, it's called manuf.py.
 You will need to have Wireshark installed.

-To use it go to https://github.com/coolbho3k/manuf and clone the repository.
-Copy the file manuf and manuf.py to the folder where you have arp2.py.
-When you run the program you get all of the arp.py output plus the manufacture:

 **Manufacturer output**
  IP, MAC and Manufacture: 21